vincekieft/Keycap/README.md

 	Input.removeKeyRegister(KeyCode.Space);
 ```

-#Wich KeyCodes can i use?
+#What KeyCodes can I use?
 In Keycap you can use a bunch of different KeyCodes.

 ###### Special buttons